leocorelli/NLP-TwitterAPI-Bot/README.md

 Website to check out my microservice: https://tinyurl.com/TwitterNLP

+Note: You must search a term that has at least 200 tweets about it!

 ## Project Description
 This microservice performs natural langauge processing (NLP) to detect the sentiment of the most recent 200 tweets related to a particular topic.
 This can be used to extrapolate how the general population is feeling at a particular time about a given topic (for example: a politician, athlete, or stock).